vegaprotocol/documentation/docs/concepts/trading-on-vega/trading-modes.md

 #### Entry into liquidity monitoring auction
 A market will go into a liquidity monitoring auction if the total commitment from liquidity providers (total stake) drops too low relative to the estimate of the market's liquidity demand (target stake), or if there are no best bid and/or best ask prices on the market.

+The trigger for entering a liquidity monitoring auction is:

+`sum of committed liquidity + sum of static orders on the book < target stake x triggering ratio`

+The triggering ratio above is set by the <NetworkParameter frontMatter={frontMatter} param="network parameter market.liquidity.targetstake.triggering.ratio" hideName={false} />.

 #### Exit from liquidity monitoring auction
 Enough liquidity relative to the market's open interest, to get the market back above the target stake and best static bid and best static ask which will stay on the book *after* the auction uncrossing (i.e. there is some volume on either side of the book which will not trade in the auction).